Articles on

 (Rom.
 15:9‑18)

 Thus the death of Christ is viewed in this parable, not as in the counsels of God, but as the climax of man's sin and the closing scene of his responsibility.
-Whether law or prophets or Christ sought fruit for God, all was vain, not because God's claim was not righteous, but because man — aye, favoured man, with every conceivable help — was hopelessly evil.
+Whether law or prophets or Christ sought fruit for God, all was vain, not because God's claim was not righteous, but because man — aye, favored man, with every conceivable help — was hopelessly evil.
 (Remarks on Matthew 21:23-46 by W. Kelly)

 J. N. Darby Translation